samardolui/DisasterResponse/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-The data was obtained from  [Figure Eight](https://www.figure-eight.com/dataset/combined-disaster-response-data/).
-All credits to them for compiling the dataset and making it publicly available.
+Credits to Udacity and [Figure Eight](https://www.figure-eight.com/dataset/combined-disaster-response-data/)  for coming up with the awesome project idea and compiling the dataset.